 The Bank holiday weekend prior was spent camping with friends, my sister (Ness), and nephew Oscar, and to be honest it was brilliant.
 So we weren’t surprised that our second holiday to the continent in as many years came rushing up on us.
 I must say we didn’t think that last years holiday to France, Italy and Switzerland could be beaten.
 How wrong could we be!

-The links below will take you to dedicated destinations we visited, or the ‘Full Trip Chronologically’ will see all of the posts from start to finish.
+The links below will take you to dedicated destinations we visited, or scroll down and you will see all of the posts chronologically from start to finish.
 I hope you enjoy, and are inspired to follow in our footsteps.

 We departed home on Thursday evening after work.
 An overnight ‘stealth’ camp that evening at Dover saw us up early enough to get a 6.45am ferry to Calais.